openkim-hackathons/StackingFaultFCC__TD_000000654321_000/README.txt

    5. LICENSE.CDL: License document
    6. Makefile: Dummy file

 VII.
-Reference:
-     1. Tight-binding calculations of stacking energies and twinnability in fcc metals, N. Bernstein and E. B. Tadmor, Phys.
-Rev. B 69, 094116, 2004.
+References:
-     2. S. Pattamatta, Stacking and twinning fault energies of an fcc lattice at zero temperature and pressure v002.
+     1. S. Pattamatta, Stacking and twinning fault energies of an fcc lattice at zero temperature and pressure v002.
 (2019).
 OpenKIM. doi: 10.25950/B4CFAF9A.
+     2. Tight-binding calculations of stacking energies and twinnability in fcc metals, N. Bernstein and E. B. Tadmor, Phys.
+Rev. B 69, 094116, 2004.